 • There is two selected student Governor each year from the College.
-These are usually elected members of the College Student Council.
-However, students who take on the responsibility of being a student Governor must be fully aware of the role, its responsibilities i.e. attending and contributing to Governor Meetings on a termly basis and producing a termly student governor report.
-Students who put themselves forward for these roles are informally interviewed by the Principal, Chief Executive and Chair of

-Governors.
-They must attend the School Council on a regular basis to ensure they are aware of the views of School students.
+Students who take on the responsibility of being a student Governor must be fully aware of the role, its responsibilities i.e. attending and contributing to Governor Meetings on a termly basis and producing a termly student governor report.
+Students who put themselves forward for these roles are informally interviewed by the Chief Executive and Chair of Governors.
+They must attend the College and School Council on a regular basis to ensure they are aware of the views of students.